Sunday, September 04, 2022

 Now THIS is a title sequence.

-It's simultaneously overstuffed and half baked idiocy where the mythology is shit, no one acts like a human being, there's no interesting mystery (or anything) and none of the jokes land.
-People tell each other exposition they both know in the most inelegant way possible, and every.
+The script for this movie is trash, and not good trash.
+At all.
+It's simultaneously overstuffed and half baked idiocy where the mythology is shit, no one acts like a human being, there's no interesting mystery (or... interesting anything) and none of the jokes land.
+People spout exposition at each other with information they both already know in the most inelegant way possible, and every.
 Single.
 Plot.
 Element is crap.
 There's nothing salvageable here, every element that's introduced is a shitshow.

 Wait, not every element! at one point Jablonski teams up with a douchy duo of fellow hunters (The Nazarian brothers, one of which is played by Scott Adkins), and they are actually funny!
 This was honestly a pretty big surprise, given the botched execution of every other single joke attempted in this film.